yoctoyotta1024/PerformanceTestingCLEO/README.md

 conda activate [name of your environment]
 ```
 Finally you need to run ``pre-commit install`` but other than that everything should work out of
-the box and you can now run & have fun with the project...
+the box and you can now have fun with the project...
 If not, please raise an issue on the
 GitHub repository.

 ## Documentation